-Study reveals autism treatment cluesDecember 4th, 2012 in Autism spectrum disorders /
+Study reveals autism treatment cluesDecember 4, 2012 by Sunanda Creagh in Medicine & Health / Autism spectrum disorders

 Young autistic children who can spontaneously imitate adults and use objects in a functional way may be more likely to respond well to a therapy called the Early Start Denver Model, new research shows.